ondrejsevcik/knowledge-base/computer-security.md

   - Android security bugs
   - iOS security bugs
   - ...
+- VPN
+  - What is it?
+  - When is it useful?

 > Facebook scraped call, text message data for years from Android phones
 > - https://arstechnica.com/information-technology/2018/03/facebook-scraped-call-text-message-data-for-years-from-android-phones/